On the applicability of single-spacecraft interferometry methods using electric field probes: Statistical Results

 In order to investigate the effects of $L_\parallel$ and $L_\perp$, we define two cuts on the surface in Fig.~\ref{fig:E60stats}a, $\varphi=10^\circ$, and $\theta=80^\circ$ (magenta dotted lines), and plot $v/v'$ from these cuts as a function of $\theta$ (Fig.~\ref{fig:E60stats}b) and $\varphi$ (Fig.~\ref{fig:E60stats}c) for different values of $L_\parallel$ and $L_\perp/L_\parallel$.
 For the axial probes (Fig.~\ref{fig:E60stats}b), we find a large variability for small values of $L_\perp/L_\parallel$.
 Importantly, when $L_\perp/L_\parallel=1$, the axial REI method never produces the correct sign of $\hat{k}$.
 As we go to large $L_\perp/L_\parallel$, the method is accurate up to $\theta\approx10^\circ$, after which $v/v'$ rapidly diverges.
 The angle at which $v\rightarrow\infty$ (or equivalently $\Delta t_{56}\rightarrow0$) converges to $\approx20^\circ$ as $L_\perp/L_\parallel$ increases.
 The results from the spin-plane probes (Fig.~\ref{fig:E60stats}c) are less sensitive to $L_\perp/L_\parallel$, and quickly approach the asymptotic curve at $L_\perp/L_\parallel\approx4$.
 In summary, the REI method yields accurate results when $\theta\lesssim10^\circ$ if the axial probes are used and the potential structure is approximately 1-dimensional, and when $\varphi\lesssim30^\circ$ if the spin-plane probes are used.

 Since probes 1-4 are identical, this method is completely independent of $\delta\Phi_\text{sc}$ when only these probes are used.
 The results in Fig.~\ref{fig:E60stats}c and the right-hand part of Fig.~\ref{fig:E60stats}a thus also hold when $\delta\Phi_\text{sc}\neq0$.
 However, when $E_5$ and $E_6$ are used for timing, this is no longer the case since the spin-plane probes are used to compute $V_\text{sc}$.
 The consequences of spacecraft potential effects are shown in Fig.~\ref{fig:E60stats}d, where we plot $v/v'$ along the horizontal cut for different values of $n_e$ and $\Delta\xi=\xi_{5,6}-\xi_{1-4}$, using $L_\parallel=100$ m and $L_\perp/L_\parallel=64$.
 The results reveal a strong dependence on $\Delta\xi$, when the density is of the order of $n\sim1$ cm$^{-3}$.
 For denser plasmas ($n>10$ cm$^{-3}$), the $\Delta\xi$ dependence is practically gone.
 It is not possible to determine whether or not the analysis will be accurate by looking at the $E_5$ and $E_6$ signals, as they remain undistorted.
 This is illustrated in Fig.~\ref{fig:E60stats}e, where we plot $E_5$ and $E_6$ together with $\Phi(\mathbf{r}_5)$ and $\Phi(\mathbf{r}_6)$ for the $n=1$, $\Delta\xi=0.1$, $\theta=15^\circ$ case, marked by the magenta circle in Fig.~\ref{fig:E60stats}d.
 In this case, $E_5$ and $E_6$ are almost perfectly overlapping, resulting in an overestimated velocity.
-From this analysis we conclude that the axial REI method is expected to produce accurate results for $\theta\lesssim10^\circ$ in dense ($n\gtrsim10$ cm$^{-3}$) plasmas.
+The fact that the axial and spin-plane booms are different for real spacecraft can also affect the axial REI method.
+Different boom types have different frequency responses, which means that the $E_5$ and $E_6$ signals can be artificially distorted (since spin-plane and axial probe data are mixed), and the observed $\Delta t_{56}$ can potentially be affected.
+This boom-response effect is not included in our model, but it most likely has a small effect compared to the other errors discussed above.
+From our analysis we conclude that the axial REI method is expected to produce accurate results for $\theta\lesssim10^\circ$ in dense ($n\gtrsim10$ cm$^{-3}$) plasmas.
 For more tenuous plasmas, the accuracy of the axial REI method strongly depends on $\Delta\xi$, it should only be used if there are reasons to assume that $\Delta\xi$ is small ($\Delta\xi\lesssim0.1$).